kentindell/canis-can-sdk/README.md

 This is the Canis Labs CAN C SDK.
 It provides a uniform API for CAN that is portable to different CAN controller hardware, and also to different microcontroller targets.

-The first CAN controller for this API is the Microchip MCP2517FD (and Microchip MCP2518FD).
+The first CAN controller for this API is the Microchip MCP25xxFD.
 This is the CAN controller on the Canis Labs CANPico board.
 A binding for that board is included.

 ## Building

 Application code should include `canapi.h` for the definitions and relevant driver.

-Add to the build for the MCP2517FD CAN controller:
+Add to the build for the MCP25xxFD CAN controller:
-* `mcp2517fd/mcp2517fd.c`
+* `mcp25xxfd/mcp25xxfd.c`

 Compilation options:
-* Define `MCP2517FD` to bring in the appropriate driver defintions
+* Define `MCP25xxFD` to bring in the appropriate driver defintions
 * Define `HOST_CANPICO` to build for the Canis Labs CANPico

-See the reference manual (`docs/2208-01-RM.pdf`) for more details.
+See the reference manual (`docs/2303-01-RM.pdf`) for more details.

 ## Hello World example for the CANPico